mahesh777/FlickrSearchGalleryModule/README.md

 Flickr Search Gallery with Unit Test

-Swift 4 iOS app demonstrating use of Flickr Searcg API browse through a list of pics matches search text.
+Swift 4 iOS app demonstrating use of Flickr Search API browse through a list of pics matches search text.

 Features